kraken-afk/tabulasi-ikan/EXPLANATION.md

+## Explanation
+I made a Front-end app using React, Typescript, and SCSS, for managing fish price in Indonesia (dummy).

+## Features
+It have basic functionality for read and write, sorting, filtering and Searcing.

 ## Search Bar
 At the top of the page, you can find a search bar used for searching the data by commodity.